rokopt/spec/src/architecture/m1/ethereum-bridge.md

 # Ethereum bridge

-The M1 Ethereum bridge exists to mint wrapped eth tokens on M1 which naturally can be redeemed on Ethereum at a later time.
+The M1 Ethereum bridge exists to mint wrapped ETH tokens on M1 which naturally can be redeemed on Ethereum at a later time.
 It does not allow the minting of XAN tokens on Ethereum.

 The M1 Ethereum bridge system consists of:
 * Ethereum state inclusion onto M1
-* A set validity predicate on M1 which roughly implements ICS20
+* A set of validity predicates on M1 which roughly implements ICS20
 * A set of Ethereum smart contracts

 This basic bridge architecture should provide for almost-M1 consensus